 11. Kombdi Rassa (Chicken Varadhi)

-Kombdi Rassa is prepared in a red curry with just the right amount of spice.
+Here’s another popular street food to try in Nagpur if you love non-vegetarian dishes.
+Kombdi Rassa is prepared in red curry with just the right amount of spice.
 This dish is served at Maharashtrian non-vegetarian restaurants and is very popular with the locals of Nagpur.
 It is eaten with bhakri or chapati, and some people prefer to eat it with steamed rice.

 - Where to Eat: NVC – Nagpur Varhadi Curry in Bavdhan